*** Registration for this event is now open. To RSVP, please complete the short form below. ***

 Registration closes 5pm, Thursday 6 November 2025.
 For more information, please contact Cameron Allen, Communications Officer, via email.

-*New* TasCOSS End-of-Year Networking Function with The Hon Madeleine Ogilvie MP, Minister for Community and Multicultural Affairs
+*New* End-of-Year Industry Gathering with the Hon Madeleine Ogilvie MP, Minister for Community and Multicultural Affairs

 Register to attend the upcoming TasCOSS 2025/26 Interim Tasmanian Budget Information Session